(Pocket-lint) - Think you already know all about Netflix? Think again.

 Download TVs and movies

 To download shows to iOS or Android devices, browse the Available for download section or press the download icon next to the show.
 To find your offline shows, go to Menu then My downloads.
-There’s a limit to the number of devices you can download content on, ranging from one to four devices, depending on your plan.
-Downloads have an expiration and may need to be watched with 48 hours of hitting play.
+There’s a limit to the number of devices you can download content on, ranging from one to four, depending on your plan.
+Downloads have an expiration and may need to be watched within 48 hours.

 Downloads will eat up storage space on your device.
 To keep track, go to App settings.
 To quickly free up space, press Delete All Downloads.
 Also, if have an Android phone with a microSD slot, there are two workarounds that'll let you download to an SD card: